fuzziqersoftware/newserv/README.md

 4. (Optional) If you plan to play Blue Burst on newserv, set up the patch directory.
 See [client patch directories](#client-patch-directories) for details.
 5. Run the newserv executable.

-If you're on an older version of Windows (before Windows 10), the Cygwin libraries included with the release may be incompatible.
-See [this issue](https://github.com/fuzziqersoftware/newserv/issues/621) for a possible workaround.

 ### Linux

 There are currently no precompiled releases for Linux.
 To run newserv on Linux, you'll have to build it from source - see the section below.